dikhan/dropwizard-header-metric/README.md

 INFO  [2017-01-28 13:03:47,950] com.github.dikhan.dropwizard.headermetric.features.HeaderMetricFeature: New Header Metric registered -> HeaderMetric-sayHelloWorld-y-custom-header-y-custom-header-value1
 ```

-In the avobe you can tell that we are using a prefix (HeaderMetric) as speciied in the yml configuration, followed by the endpoint with the annotaiton and lastly the header name and the value to be traced.
+In the above you can tell that we are using a prefix (HeaderMetric) as specified in the yml configuration, followed by the endpoint with the annotaiton and lastly the header name and the value to be traced.

 The sample application is also configured to use the 'console' reporter, so we are able to see what metrics are reported from time to time depending upon the frequency value.
 Below is one of the print outs in the console: